Sandyagatha05/MySum---Software-Engineering-Project/README.md

-# MySUM Android App

-A modern Android application built with Kotlin and Gradle.
-The project leverages AndroidX and Jetpack components and is prepared for Firebase via `google-services.json`.

 ### Overview MySum - Storage Management App
 An Android-based storage management application for organization secretariats.
 Users can view available items, their quantities, borrow and return items — all within one app.
 Data is stored and synchronized using Firebase.